-Hugenberg, Alfred, born 19-06-1865 in Hannover, Germany, the son of a Prussian politician.
+Hugenberg, Alfred, born 19-06-1865 in Hanover , Germany, the son of the Prussian politician, Karl Hugenberg.
+His father is a treasurer and a member of the Prussian state parliament, his mother Erneste (born Adickens) comes from a family of landowners.
 He studied law in Heidelberg and Berlin.
+Doing his military service as a one-year volunteer in 1888.
+He in 1900 marries Gertrud Adickens, a second degree cousin..
 Hugenberg joined the Prussian Finance Ministry before being appointed by Gustav Krupp

 from power in December, 1932.

 became chancellor on 30 January 1933 he appointed Hugenberg as his Minister of Agriculture and Economics.
 However, he resigned from office six months later in protest against the Nationalist Party being closed down.

 Hugenberg remained a member of the Reichstag but he no longer had any political influence.
 Hugenberg still hoped to control the Nazis, an illusion soon shattered.
 He resigned on 26-06-1933, and his party was dissolved.

 Death and burial ground of Hugenberg, Alfred Wilhelm Franz Maria.

 He also lost control of his newspaper empire

 when it purchased by the Nazi Party in 1943.
 However, he receives extensive compensation.